IN THIS ARTICLE

 Causes of ischemic stroke

 An ischemic stroke is caused by a blood clot that blocks blood flow to the brain.
-A blood clot can develop in a narrowed artery that supplies the brain or can travel from the heart (or elsewhere in the body) to an artery that supplies the brain.

 Some surgeries (such as endarterectomy) or other procedures (such as carotid artery stenting) that are used to treat narrowed carotid arteries may cause a blood clot to break loose, resulting in a stroke.